Migration and recognition of professional qualifications

 Anerkennung ausländischer Berufsabschlüsse im Bereich Handwerk (Recognition of foreign qualifications)

 Ziel der Anerkennung ist es, den Handwerksbetrieben die ausländischen Berufsabschlüsse vergleichbarer zu gestalten und Migranten den Zugang – ihrer Qualifizierung entsprechend – in den Arbeitsmarkt zu erleichtern.
-(The purpose of recognition is to make it easier for skilled crafts businesses to compare foreign vocational qualifications and to support migrants in entering the labour market in line with their qualifications.)

 Mehr lesen